Five ways to learn more

 3. Get hands-on

 Check out General Assembly, which has campuses in eight cities around the world, and offers classes on digital marketing.
 Online, Skillshare has lots of classes on business, advertising and design. iTunes U has dozens of business courses, through the iTunes Store.
 And Kahn Academy has material on entrepreneurship.
+Wolff Olins runs classes at its school called Kitchen, where you’ll learn from many of the people you’ve met on this course.

 4. Take the plunge